Ivordir/quantette/README.md

 - The `K-means - Oklab` output was creating using `quantette`'s most accurate quantization method.
   A sampling factor of `0.5` and a batch size of `4096` was used.

-All outputs are undithered.
+All output images are undithered to better highlight differences.

-The original image:
+## Original Image

 ![Calaveras](img/CQ100/img/calaveras.png)